> Physical Education

 Gymnastics - Social

-National 5 Portfolio
+National 5 Physical Education

 The written element of the national 5 course is through a Portfolio that is completed in class following the SQA guidelines and procedures and then submitted for extrenal marking.
+This makes up 50% of their final grade.

 The Higher Physical Education (PE) course broadens and deepens through time the knowledge you acquired at National 5.
 It is divided in to two different components: performance and exam.
 Each of these components contributes 50% to your overall grade.